20th INTERNATIONAL p53 WORKSHOP

 Sarah Blagden Learning from LungVax, is now the time for LFS-Vax?
 Oxford University

-Xin Liu P53, EBV and p53 autoantibodies.
+Xin Lu P53, EBV and p53 autoantibodies.
 Oxford University

 Trevor Pugh Cell-free DNA for early detection of cancer and immune responses in Li-Fraumeni Syndrome.
-Ontario Institute for Cancer Research
+Princess Margaret Cancer Centre and Ontario Institute for Cancer Research

 Moshe Oren p53 regulates histone modifications to promote mature luminal identity .
 Weizmann Institute of Science